 The national Maternal Death Surveillance and Response (MDSR) system was established in Sierra Leone in 2015.
 The objective of the MDSR system is to count and review maternal deaths, in order to identify causes and contributing factors, and to inform interventions to prevent future deaths.

-This report highlights progress in institutionalising MDSR, gives an overview of maternal deaths from 2016 and includes recommendations for improving MDSR implementation as well as solutions to address the main causes of maternal deaths.
+This first national MDSR report highlights progress towards institutionalisation of MDSR; presents an overview of maternal deaths from January to December 2016; and includes recommendations for improving MDSR implementation and to address the main causes of maternal deaths.
+Continue reading →

 This is the first national report on data from Ethiopia’s Maternal Death Surveillance and Response (MDSR) system.
 The report includes data from 387 maternal deaths between 2006 and 2007 Ethiopian Financial Year (2013-15).
 It is intended to be used to guide Ethiopia’s efforts to reduce maternal mortality.

 The national Maternal Death Surveillance and Response (MDSR) system was established in 2006 Ethiopian Financial Year (EFY) (2013-14) and formally integrated into the Public Health Emergency Management (PHEM) data collection systems in 2007 EFY (2014-15).
 The objective of the MDSR system is to document, count and review maternal deaths in order to identify causes and contributing factors, and to put in place interventions to prevent future deaths.